The 3 Pillars Your Business Must Stand On

 What is it?

-Lead Gen is the art of finding potential customers and directing them toward your world.
-It’s making sure your name is discoverable—on social platforms, in conversations, in groups—and creating clear, natural entry points into your funnel.
+Lead generation is the art of finding potential customers and directing them toward your world.
+It’s about ensuring your name is discoverable—on social platforms, in conversations, and in groups.
+You need to create clear, natural entry points into your funnel.

 Why do we do it?

 Because attention is the first step.
-No attention = no leads = no sales.
-You want people coming across your name, becoming curious, and clicking through to find out more.
+No attention means no leads, which leads to no sales.
+You want people to come across your name, become curious, and click through to find out more.

 How do you do it?